micmejia/bible-dump/NKJV/Genesis/Gen 43.md

 So the men took that present and Benjamin, and they took double money in their hand, and arose and went down to Egypt; and they stood before Joseph.

 ###### 16
-When Joseph saw Benjamin with them, he said to the steward of his house, "Take _these_ men to my home, and slaughter [^b]an animal and make ready; for _these_ men will dine with me at noon."
+When Joseph saw Benjamin with them, he said to the steward of his house, "Take _these_ men to my home, and slaughter an animal and make ready; for _these_ men will dine with me at noon."

 ###### 17
 Then the man did as Joseph ordered, and the man brought the men into Joseph's house.

 ###### 18
-Now the men were afraid because they were brought into Joseph's house; and they said, "_It is_ because of the money, which was returned in our sacks the first time, that we are brought in, so that he may [^c]make a case against us and seize us, to take us as slaves with our donkeys."
+Now the men were afraid because they were brought into Joseph's house; and they said, "_It is_ because of the money, which was returned in our sacks the first time, that we are brought in, so that he may make a case against us and seize us, to take us as slaves with our donkeys."

 ###### 19
 When they drew near to the steward of Joseph's house, they talked with him at the door of the house,